 Fees

-The fee for the Summer Academic Intensive this year is $1,000 USD.
-This amount covers tuition, shared hotel accommodation in close proximity to the Süleymaniye Complex, as well as daily meals, including breakfast, lunch, and refreshments.
-Please note that dinner will be the responsibility of the participant.
+The fee for the Summer Academic Intensive this year is $600 USD.
+This amount covers tuition, lunch, and refreshments.
+Please note that accommodations, breakfast and dinner will be the responsibility of the participant.

 Admissions Requirements